 There are two types of people under expatriate laws, covered expatriates and non-covered expatriates

-In order to be a covered expatriate, you have to pass at least one of three tests, the certification test, which certifies that you have filed the form 8854 for the last five years.
+You are a covered expatriate if you meet any of these three tests, the certification test, which certifies that you have filed the form 8854 for the last five years.
 If you have never filed a tax return or this form, you can correct this using the streamlined tax amnesty program, wherein you can correct previous tax returns for up to five previous years, or submit forms that you haven’t done in the past without incurring the penalty fee that this would normally entail.
 The certification test essentially states that your tax returns are up to date and correct for the last five years.
 For certain former citizens, there is another amnesty programme that doesn’t need a social security number or require the payment of any tax liability that you have, provided that it is less than $25,000.

-The second test is the tax liability test, you are not considered a covered expatriate if your average net tax liability for the last five years is $168,000 or more.
-If it is less than this then you are a covered expatriate.
+The second test is the tax liability test, you are considered a covered expatriate if your average net tax liability for the last five years is more than $168,000.
 This applies to the tax return after non-refundable credits, including foreign tax credits.
 This means that if an expatriate is paying tax on their income in another country such as the UK, this can reduce the amount of tax that they are paying to the US government due to foreign tax credits.
 For example, if you were to owe the IRS $10,000, but had paid tax in the UK so had foreign tax credit totalling $9000, then you only actually have $1000 being owed to the IRS and going towards the $168,000 average.

 The third test is the net worth test, which accounts for more expatriates out than the other two tests.
 You are considered a covered expatriate if at the time of expatriation, your net worth is $2 million or more.
 Net worth is the total of all of your assets, including property, bank accounts, non liquid assets, trusts and even pension and college funds.
 When it comes to property, only the portion of the property that you own, rather than the entire value of the property (such as half of a $500,000 house shared with a spouse) is counted towards this total.